What to consider when choosing tiles for your terrace

 Another interesting and elegant way of integrating styles is simply to use the same materials outdoors and indoors.
 If you choose a similar type of furniture and other elements for your outdoor space, this will have the attractive effect of seamlessly integrating you living area with you terrace or garden.

-We can supply slate tiles with both brushed and honed surfaces.
+We can supply slate tiles with both brushed surfaces.
 This means you can choose the same type of slate for indoor and outdoor use, with a more non-slip surface outdoors and a smoother, more easy-care/cleaning-friendly surface indoors.

 You can do the same with slate bricks.
 An indoor wall or chimney can continue outside as a retaining wall or screen in the garden or on the terrace.